zelhajou/ft_net_webserv/README.md

 </details>

+**Requirements from Subject**

+- Must not crash under any circumstances.
+- Must handle configuration files.
+- Must be non-blocking and use one poll() (or equivalent) for all I/O operations.
+- Ensure resilience and continuous availability under stress tests.

 ## HTTP Protocol Handling

-**Requirements from Subject:**

-- Must support GET, POST, and DELETE methods.
-- Must serve static websites.
-- Must have default error pages.
-- Must handle file uploads.

 <details>